PapersMart.net offers professional help with writing research projects provided by experts

 Who You Are

-New research shows that personality traits are mirrored by changes in our brains.
+New research shows that personality traits are mirrored by physical changes in our brains.
 These changes define who we are.
 To change your personality you need to reconfigure your brain!

 by Dan Eden for viewzone